 “That’s what our family needed [Hospice staff] for,” Cindy said.
 “They kept the excess fluid off and maintained him.
 They have him stabilized now.”

 The family’s goal of making their father comfortable was accomplished.
 They feel comfort in knowing someone is monitoring his pain level and taking care of his medications.

-Registered Nurse Kaitlin Schultz meets with them regularly.
+Registered Nurse Kaitlin meets with them regularly.
 She continues to fine tune medications and monitor his pain and symptoms.

 “She really watches over me,” Dick said.

 It gives Cindy and Dick a sense of relief.
 She is able to care for her father in her Hawley, Minn., home while running a business.

 In addition to a registered nurse, Dick and Cindy get regular visits from a Hospice social worker and certified nursing assistant (CNA).
 Hospice CNAs help patients with personal care needs, including bathing assistance, shaving and nail care.
 They also provide light housekeeping services.
 Their most important role is preserving patients’ dignity and helping them live comfortably wherever they reside.

 CNAs also provide companionship.
 “We have some great conversations,” Lois said.
 “We visit and learn a lot from each other.
 I started visiting him in June and love to come here for visits.”

 A Life Well Lived